doctrine/DoctrineORMModule/docs/developer-tools.rst

                     ],
                 ],

-                'zenddevelopertools' => [
+                'laminas-developer-tools' => [

-                    // registering the profiler with ZendDeveloperTools
+                    // registering the profiler with Laminas\DeveloperTools
                     'profiler' => [
                         'collectors' => [
                             // reference to the service we have defined